Factors to Consider If You Want to Become a Lawyer

 LONG AND EXPENSIVE EDUCATION

-Now, before you become a successful lawyer and start earning a lot of money, you need to complete a very extensive and expensive education process.
+Now, before you become a successful lawyer and start earning a lot of money (gosh, you could even offer online legal services), you need to complete a very extensive and expensive education process.

 Everyone knows that Law is one of the most boring subjects to study unless you are really in love with it.